Psychology Courses

 PSY 433 Issues of Substance Abuse in Family Systems

-PSY 443 Advance Forensic Psychology
+PSY 443 Advanced Forensic Psychology

 PSY 483 Counseling Issues in Substance Abuse